-Bedrooms and Closets
+Bedrooms and Closets Places to Deep Clean

 Clean Out the china cabinet by taking out everything and then wipe the shelves.
 Mismatched dishes or serving utensils you just don't use anymore are great things to get rid of in your china cabinet.